JS-Robotics/amt21_driver_cpp/README.md

 UART to RS485 driver for CUI Devices' AMT21 absolute rotary encoders

 ### Currently in development ###
-This package is currently still in development and breaking changes might happen.
+* This package is currently still in development and breaking changes might happen.
+* Package has only been tested for single-turn encoder 115,200 bps baud rate